willfleury/metrics-agent/README.md

 The client libraries for whatever metric provider you choose are also included.
 Note that the final agent binaries are shaded and all dependencies relocated to prevent possible conflicts.

+# Binaries & Releases

+See the releases section of the github repository for releases along with the prebuilt agent binaries for codahale and prometheus.

 # Building

 The module metrics-agent-dist has build profiles for both Prometheus and Codahale.